-There was a net decrease of five domestic Pizza Inn unit during the three months ended September 27, 2020.
-We believe the net closure of Pizza Inn units will continue in the near term and eventually reverse in future periods.
-During the quarter, the number of international Pizza Inn units decreased by a net six units.
-We expect international units to increase modestly in future periods.
+There was a net decrease of four domestic Pizza Inn units during the three months ended December 27, 2020 and a net decrease of nine units in the total domestic Pizza Inn unit count during the six months ended December 27, 2020.
+During the second quarter of fiscal 2021, the number of international Pizza Inn units remained the same while the number of international Pizza Inn units decreased by six in the six months ended December 27, 2020.
+We believe the modest net closure of Pizza Inn units will continue in the near term and eventually reverse in future periods.
+We expect international units to increase moderately in future periods.